Pscale 360 - Help File

 If you name your scale files this way, they will always appear at the top of the list when using your browsers File, Open command.

-Note: Pscale 360 Version 1.0 anomaly: If you can use the Browse Button to select different scale.txt files you cannot then use the Library Button and Copy and Paste a new scale file into the Paste Scale Data field.
+Note: Pscale 360 Version 1.0 anomaly: If you can use the Browse or Choose File Button to select different scale.txt files you cannot then use the Library Button and Copy and Paste a new scale file into the Paste Scale Data field.
 You must reload (refresh) the page before you can use the Library button with Copy and Paste.
 If you want to review the Library sample scales that have descriptions it is best to just use the Copy and Paste method.

 Also, new HTML5 File Handling API only applies to files that you load and save from your "local" computer.
 If working Pscale 360 online, this feature will only access files on the users "local" computer.